Content on this page was generated by AI and has not been manually reviewed.

 Update firmware and apps

 Outdated firmware and apps are a frequent cause of VPN disconnects.
 Check for firmware updates on your router and updates for the VPN app on every device.
-Nordvpn dedicated ip review is it worth your money in 2025
+Why your vpn isnt working on your phone and how to fix it 2026

 Disable IPv6 for VPN traffic